Get an Extra 5% OFF on Prepaid Orders

 What Is Ultrasound Therapy in Physiotherapy?

-Ultrasound therapy is a non-invasive treatment that uses high-frequency sound waves to stimulate deep tissues in the body.
-Physiotherapists commonly use it to treat:
+Ultrasound therapy in physiotherapy is a non-invasive treatment that uses high frequencies of sound to stimulate deep body tissues.
+It is usually used by physiotherapists to treat:

 • Tendonitis and bursitis

-If you're still asking, what is ultrasound therapy in physiotherapy, think of it as a deep-tissue micro-massage performed using sound waves that penetrate your muscles and tissues to trigger healing from the inside out.
+In case you are still wondering, what is ultrasound therapy in physiotherapy, you can think of it as a micro-massage of the deep tissue conducted through the application of sound waves that enter your muscles and tissues to promote inner healing.

 How Ultrasound Therapy Actually Works

-• Thermal Effect: The sound waves generate heat deep in the muscles, improving blood flow and flexibility.
-This makes the muscles less stiff and reduces pain.
+• Heat Effect: The sound waves cause heat in the muscles, that enhance blood circulation and flexibility.
+This softens up the muscles and decreases pain.

-• Non-Thermal (Mechanical) Effect: It also triggers cavitation—the rapid vibration of tissues.
-This encourages cell repair and improves tissue metabolism.
+• Non-Thermal (Mechanical) Effect: It also causes cavitation, which is the vibration of tissues rapidly.
+This stimulates tissue repair and metabolism of the tissue.

 How Ultrasound Therapy Helps Relieve Chronic Pain